LAND-MK-1/gate-ios-sample-app/README.md

    - Successful proxy request to OpenAI API

 ### Clearing Cache

+This is useful for testing purposes only.
+It should not be necessary in production use.
+If it is needed, open an issue on GitHub.

 1. Tap **Clear Cache** to reset the authentication state
 2. This will clear in-memory tokens (device keys remain in Secure Enclave)